DavidKrau/terraform-provider-simplemdm/docs/resources/customprofile.md

 ### Required

 - `mobileconfig` (String) Required.
-Can be directly string or you can use function 'file' or 'templatefile' to load string from file.
+Can be string or you can use function 'file' or 'templatefile' to load string from file (see examples folder).
 Example: mobileconfig = file("./profiles/profile.mobileconfig") or mobileconfig = <<-EOT PROFILE STRING EOT
 - `name` (String) Required.
 A name for the profile.
 Example: "My First profile by terraform"

 ### Optional